 Please note your offer will remain conditional until you have received DBS and Occupational Health clearance.
 You will only be able to begin your school placement once clearances for both checks have been obtained.

 You should receive the timetable for the first week shortly before you start the course.
 Your full first semester timetable will be made available to you following enrolment.

 The PGCE Bursary is only available for secondary students and is dependent on the subject you will be studying (NB: not all secondary subjects attract a bursary).
 You will need to be classified as a "home" fee-paying student to receive the bursary.
-Refer to the "Fees and funding" section for more details.
+Refer to the "Fees and funding" section on the PGCE Secondary page for more details.